xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 It does not yet use any test data creation functionality.

 The goal is to transfer the requirements from a specification into a table.
-As an example we would like to test the creation of a userId and password for a virtual application.
+As an example, we would like to test the creation of a userId and password for a virtual application.
 The user can freely choose the userId and the password.

 The next chapter will show the specification for this application dialog.
-Then we create the equivalence class table step by step.
+Then we will create the equivalence class table step by step.

 # User account creation

-The example use case in this tutorial is creating tests for user id creation.
+The example use case in this tutorial is to create tests for the user id creation.
-The application is a web site where an user can enter its userId, a password and a password verification.
+The application is a web site where a user can enter their userId, a password, and its repetition for verification.

-The following three chapters showing the specification for each field of our demo application.
+The following three chapters show the specification for each field of our demo application.

 ## User ID

-The user is able to choose its own id.
+  - The user is able to choose their own id.

-The id must have a minimum length of two characters.
+  - The id must have a minimum length of two characters.

-The user id must not contain a space.
-Spaces at the beginning or at the end are trimmed.
+  - The user id must not contain spaces.
+Spaces at

+  - The beginning or at the end will be trimmed.

-The id must not exceed a length of 30 characters.
+  - The id must not exceed a length of 30 characters.

-The id must not exist.
-Only ascii characters are allowed (a-z|A-Z), numbers, and also hyphen and underscore.
+  - The id must not already exist.

+  - Only ascii characters (a-z|A-Z), numbers, hyphen and underscores are allowed.

-The user name is case insensitive.
+  - The user name is case insensitive.

 ## Password

 The password has to meet the following requirements:

-\* The password must not have leading or trailing spaces.
+  - The password must not have leading or trailing spaces.

-\* The password is required.
+  - The password is required.

-\* It must have a minimum length of 5 characters.
+  - It must have a minimum length of 5 characters.

-\* It must not exceed more than 20 characters.
+  - It must not exceed a length of 20 characters.

-\* All characters are allowed.
+  - All characters are allowed.

-\* It must not equal, start or end with the user id.
+  - It must not equal, start, or end with the user id.

-\* It must contain at least one number, one upper case letter, one lower case letter and one special character.
+  - It must contain at least one number, one upper case letter, one lower case letter, and one special character.

 ## Second password field